Estate Attorney in Miami

-According to an article from the wall street journal, you should be sure to have 25 documents in order, and tell your family where you keep these documents.
 A well-drafted plan will reduce the likelihood of court battles between your loved ones involving assets and property division.
-With the help of an Estate Planning Attorney, you will better understand the tools at your disposal and how to best take advantage of them for planning on the inevitable.
-After all, the best way to plan for the future is Today!
+With the help of our Estate Attorneys in Miami, you will better understand the tools at your disposal and how to best take advantage of them to create the right estate plan for your specific circumstances.
+Rememer that the best way to plan for the future, is Today!

-Your Estate Planning Attorney will take on several responsibilities involving estate management and documentation.
-An estate lawyer can resolve court matters by dictating your wishes clearly and concisely.
-The legal help provided to you also includes drafting documents that help ensure a clean, quick division of assets and property.
-Hiring legal help may seem unnecessary at first, but the value comes from the money, time, and heartache you save your loved ones from involvement in probate courts.
+As your Estate Attorneys in Miami, we will take on several responsibilities involving estate management and documentation.
+We can resolve court matters by dictating your wishes clearly and concisely.
+The legal help provided by our Estate Attorneys, includes drafting documents that help ensure a clean, quick division of assets and property.
+Legal representation for estate planning may seem unnecessary at first.
+But the value comes from the money, time, and heartache you can prevent in Florida probate courts.

 When someone in Miami passes away without leaving behind a will, their estate is classified as “intestate”.
 The results of an intestate passing include a lack of clear instructions for asset and property division.
 If this is the case, Florida probate courts will become involved upon petition of any surviving heir or other individual(s) that may claim any right to the estate and such legal proceedings will dictate the divisions by order of court.